jeremander/milieux/README.md

 A general-purpose tool to assist in developing, building, and installing Python packages.

+⚠️ `milieux` is currently in its very early stages and should *not* be considered stable.

 ## Introduction

 `milieux` is a tool used for managing multiple [virtual environments](https://realpython.com/python-virtual-environments-a-primer/#why-do-you-need-virtual-environments) and *distributions*.